 See Related: Best Travel Accessories

-The 10,000 square meter Place du Trocadero was a garden made for the World’s Fair hosted in Paris in 1937.
-It’s located opposite another World’s Fair creation; the Eiffel Tower, across the Seine, in Paris.
+The enormous Place du Trocadero was a garden made for the World’s Fair hosted in Paris in 1937.
+Today, it is a fun gathering place with great views of the Eiffel Tower, perfect for a family vacation photo.

 See Related: Best Travel Gift Ideas

 11. Paris Aquarium

 Right next to Trocadero is the Aquarium de Paris, otherwise known as the Paris Aquarium where the whole family can enjoy watching the 15,000 water creatures from over 500 species swim.
 The Aquarium is included in the CityPass, or you can get individual tickets in advance at this link to skip the line.

 The Paris Aquarium has more than fish.
 There are dancing pirates, National Geographic films, workshops, and ever-changing The lessons learned here will help your kids better understand sea life and the part they can play in conserving the oceans.